The Battle Royale market has now become PlayerUnknown’s Battleground vs. Fortnite vs. Battlefield V vs. Black Ops 4.

 When it comes to Battle Royale games, Fortnite and PlayerUnknown’s Battleground are the kings while every other title is a piss poor imitation.
-That might change as Call of Duty and Battlefield series have entered the ring with their upcoming titles.
+That might change as the Call of Duty and Battlefield series have entered the ring with their upcoming titles.

 The announcement has been meet with mixed results from both fans of their respected series along with the Fortnite and PUBG community.
 So far the genre has two real titles along with a plethora of shovelware and half-ass clones.
 Activsion and Electronic Arts plan to bring their most iconic series into the mix could either saturate the market or introduce some fresh ideas.